jmramosr/TravisCppCmakeExample/README.md

 ### Now, the hard part.

 🔘 Modify CMakeLists.txt to adjust to your project needs.
-I only needed google test, but if you need google mock try it yourself!
+I placed a google test submodule inside `/lib/gtest/` and place the include directories in the lines 15-20.
+The `message`s are intended to make a visual confirmation of where are they.

 🔘 _project1_ in the line 4 of CMakeLists.txt can be changed by the name you want.
-Remember to change it completely in the entire CMakeLists.txt.
-The same process will go with _project1_lib_, _runUnitTests_, _generate_coverage_, _generate_gcovr_.
-Change them with the names you want.

-🔘 SRC_FILES and TEST_SRC_FILES in lines 21 and 22 of CMakeLists.txt are related with the real files will be tested and check the coverage.
-If you know how to modify it, you can tune it to your needs.
-COMMON_INCLUDES in line 19 is related with the local inclusion of your module.
+Every place you will see a `# Name of the target` can be replaced to the name you want.
+Replace only the content inside quotes.

+🔘 If you need to add more libraries, check the different parts inside number signs or hashes (#) in three different C and C++ flavours: C++98, C++11, C99.
+You can copy the structure to add new folders of source files, add compilation flags or libraries

+🔘 The CMake functions `cxx_library_cxx_11`, `cxx_library_cxx_98` and `c_library_c99` will output an static library (a .lib or .a), in contrast to `cxx_shared_library_cxx_11`, `cxx_shared_library_cxx_98` and `c_shared_library_c99` functions will emit a shared library (.solib, .so, .dll in most operating systems)

+🔘 The CMake function `gtest_executable` needs the test files in order to create an executable file.
+The `Execute_tests` target will execute the compiled output from the `gtest_executable` and, if it fails, Travis-CI will show an error.

+### Push harder!
+Use it offline

-🔘 If you want to use it offline, you can download the repo (or checkout the repo and the submodules-remember: _git submodule update --init --recursive_-) and you will need Cmake, make, gcov, lcov, gcovr, and a C++11 compiler (clang or gcc preferred) in order to make it work.
+🔘 If you want to use it offline, you can download the repo (or checkout the repo and the submodules-remember: `git submodule update --init --recursive`-) and you will need Cmake (I recommend the last version), make, gcov, lcov, gcovr (therefore, python), and a C++11 compiler (clang or gcc preferred) in order to make it work.
+I use cygwin to make it work under windows, I left to you the checks in other operating systems.

+🔘 Go to the repo folder and execute `cmake -Dgtest_build_samples=OFF -Dgtest_build_tests=OFF -Dgmock_build_tests=OFF -Dcxx_no_exception=ON -Dcxx_no_rtti=ON -DCMAKE_COMPILER_IS_GNUCXX=ON -S ./lib/gtest -B ./cmake-gtest-build`.
+In Travis-CI, I use a different command to output the same results, becuase Travis' CMake doesn't have any `-S` or `-B`.
+When finished, execute `cmake --build cmake-gtest-build/` and wait it finishes.
+Google test will be compiled in the folder `./cmake-gtest-build/lib`

+🔘 In the same repo folder, execute `cmake -S . -B ./build`.
+It will start to configure the project.
+When finished, execute `cmake --build ./build` and wait it finishes.
+It will execute automatically the tests and, if they fail, cmake will prompt a message It failed.

+### The hardest part off all: your work it's not so pretty as you may think.

+🔘 Your turn: do your work filling tests, mocks or everything you will need, the code to make the tests pass in the order you want.
+Pay special attention to the libraries your project will need and ensure a better codebase.

 ## Warnings

-⬜️ As long as google test will need C++11, all the entire project will be compiled with C++11.
-If you need something related with C++98 or C, you can create the library (as described in line 40 of the CMakeLists.txt file) with the standard you need, or don't touch anything and use as is.
+⬜️ As long as google test will need C++11, you must use a C++11 compilant compiler (or even greater).

-⬜️ Tested on cygwin under windows 10.
+⬜️ Tested on cygwin under windows 10 and tested on Travis-CI only.